-In the three months ended March 31, 2022 and March 31, 2021, the external costs for our hemophilia B program were primarily related to the execution of our Phase III clinical trial.
-Up to the Closing of the CSL Behring Agreement in May 2021 we also incurred costs related to the preparation of the global regulatory submissions and for commercialization of the Product.
-We also incurred costs for Manufacturing Development.
-After the Closing, CSL Behring is responsible for the clinical and regulatory development and commercialization of the Product, with the Company managing the existing trials on behalf of CSL Behring.
-Direct research and development expenses related to clinical development incurred in the three months ended March 31, 2022 are presented net of reimbursements due from CSL Behring.
+We have incurred external costs for our hemophilia B program related to the execution of our Phase III clinical trial and the long-term follow-up of patients in our Phase I/II clinical trial of AMT-060 and our Phase III clinical trial of etranacogene dezaparvovec.
+CSL Behring is responsible for the clinical and regulatory activities and commercialization of the Product.
+However, we managed the existing trials on behalf of CSL Behring until such responsibilities were transitioned to CSL Behring in December 2022.
+Direct research and development expenses related to clinical development and other regulatory activities and commercialization expenses incurred in the three months ended March 31, 2023 and March 31, 2022 are presented net of reimbursements due from CSL Behring and include settlement amounts from the transition.